vitalii-panama/red/Readme.md

 ## Note

-Please replace 'redshift123!' with your actual token in a production environment.
+Please replace 'pass' with your actual token in a production environment.